 7. Highlight your leadership skills.

 Use the Volunteer Experience section to highlight the organizations you were involved with in college and beyond.
-There is ample space—much more than you have on your resume—to add key details about your ability to make an impact in these organizations.
+There is ample space—much more than you have on your resume—to add key details about your ability to make an impact on these organizations.

 8. Add accomplishments.